siddhanthakur43/NodeJs/work.md

 add express.json() middle ware to app make signup api to receive data from the end user (postman)

-get user by emailId
-get all the users
+create Api to get user by emailId crate api to get all the users create a delete user API diff bw patch and put api create a patch api to update the user data